 Expanding your Google Wifi mesh is as simple as it could be.
 Simply add in more Google Wifi routers or Nest Wifi routers and set them up in the app.
 As long as you have a connection to the rest of the mesh you are good to go.
 This can also be accomplished with an Ethernet cable if your home is already wired or you can run one further strengthening your mesh.

-Eero competes on price and wins on flexibility
+Google Wifi vs. Eero 6 Eero competes on price and wins on power

 The name you know